SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 This is a new program for SFD+I but it is grounded in the lineage of many Seattle visionary artists and programs.

-SFD+I Dance Future Lab is launching in the spirit of the Young Choreographers Lab started by Liz Young and Amy O’Neal through Seattle Theater Group in 2010, which then merged with Velocity to form Seattle Youth Dance Collective in 2013 directed by Amy O’Neal and Tonya Lockyer, then Young Choreographers Club in 2022 directed by Moonyeka (former Young Choreographers Lab participant).
-In its inaugural year, SFD+I Dance Future Lab will be facilitated by former longtime Seattle dance scene luminary, Amy O’Neal.
+SFD+I Youth Cohort was launched in the spirit of the Young Choreographers Lab started by Liz Young and Amy O’Neal through Seattle Theater Group in 2010, which then merged with Velocity to form Seattle Youth Dance Collective in 2013 directed by Amy O’Neal and Tonya Lockyer, then Young Choreographers Club in 2022 directed by Moonyeka (former Young Choreographers Lab participant).

 YOUTH PERFORMANCE COHORT INCLUDES: